zertico/apidoc/source/index.md

 }
 ```

-The manager can edit the information contained in address by accessing the route described below.
+The manager can edit the information contained in address by accessing the route below.

 Route: *`PATCH "/api/v1/manager/client-addresses/:id"`*